Below are the officers for our chapter

 Corresponding Secretary - Kimberly Manroe

 Kimberly, our corresponding secretary, joined DAR and the Fielding Lewis chapter with her eldest daughter, Elizabeth, in 2012.
 They have consecutive member numbers.
-Kimberly is serving her second term as Corresponding Secretary.
-She is also serving as Bylaws Chair.
+Kimberly is serving as Bylaws Chair, her second term as Corresponding Secretary, and is a NSDAR Life Member.
 Previously, Kimberly has served as the Veterans Committee Chair and Yearbook Chair.
 Kimberly holds a Bachelor's Degree in Nursing and has worked as an outpatient clinic and school nurse.
 Currently, Kimberly works as a Registered Nurse for a local Home Health company.
 Kimberly is married with two adult daughters (both juniors in the Fielding Lewis chapter) and enjoys playing competitive tennis, hiking, kayaking on the weekends.

 Treasurer - Lisa Cappetto